Ensure the quality and safety of temperature-controlled products during transit.

 Smart IoT and sensor technology is changing the uncertainty, integrating the global cold chain, and improving transparency, because they travel with the goods and calculate quality and relative shelf life in real-time.

-Data can be accessed immediately through a centralized cloud platform and can be utilized to facilitate corrective action, redirect shipments, and keep customers and partners apprised of shipment statuses.
+Data can be accessed immediately through a centralized software platform and can be utilized to facilitate corrective action, redirect shipments, and keep customers and partners apprised of shipment statuses.
 Temperature notifications and alerts keep stakeholders updated regarding any deviations so they can be respond to before product integrity is compromised.

 Today’s data provides transparency on where a product has been, who has touched it, and the temperatures and conditions to which it has been subject.
 Insights enable businesses to help curb foodborne outbreaks, prevent quality issues from arising, and isolating profitability leaks in the cold chain.